 The framework accomplished this in three main ways.
 First, it standardized both the type of feedback and depth of feedback that would be given at each phase in a project.
 Second, it split up “problem” and “solution” agreement.
 Therefore, stakeholders would agree on the problem at one phase, and the solution at a later one.
 This kept everyone aligned.
 And finally, Lynch says the framework was so simple that the entire organization could use it.

 A little structure goes a long way when it comes to scaling your product team.
-Many organizations are against using too many formalized processes and tools and favor instead people and interactions.
+Many organizations are against using too many formalized processes and tools and favor instead of people and interactions.
 And while this advice can generally help your team be more agile, it may not apply 100% of the time.
 In many cases, as was the case with Dropbox, a formalized process actually helped the team be more agile by eliminating several layers of red tape.
-So, don’t be afraid of all processes.
+So, don’t be afraid of all the processes.
 Some can help you, especially as your team grows.

 Problem: What worked yesterday doesn’t work today and what works today won’t work tomorrow.

 It’s not uncommon for managers to stress about team structure as they scale their team.
-Product management leaders in particular may worry about “getting it right” the first time with their team’s structure.
-But with endless possibilities, and no one-size-fits-all approach to product team structure, getting things “right” the first iteration is unlikely.
+Product management leaders, in particular, may worry about “getting it right” the first time with their team’s structure.
+But with endless possibilities and no one-size-fits-all approach to product team structure, getting things “right” the first iteration is unlikely.
 And that’s ok, as long as you accept that your team will (and should) evolve over time, and embrace changes as they come your way.